 Enhance your education

-If you are already an FCP in primary care, you will still need to complete stages 1 and 2 of the roadmap if you haven't already.
+If you are already an FCP in primary care, you can complete stages 1 and 2 of the roadmap if you haven't already.
 This includes completing the e-learning modules on MSK in primary care (8 modules) and personalised care (personalised care planning, social prescribing, MECC, patient-centred care).

 You may already have a relevant MSc.
 Depending on how long ago you completed your degree, you could find your learning objectives and module descriptors and map these to the KSA.
 You could also use your assignments as part of your portfolio.
 If your MSc programme was not very recent you could demonstrate its currency by including a reflective piece on new research and guidance that have happened since completing it.